What1s1ove/bs-content-challenge/lint-your-project-with-github-actions/lint-your-project-with-github-actions.md

 }
 ```

 Now **4** linters will run for each pull request.
-Hope you and your team will follow and improve the linters configs.
+I hope you and your team will follow and improve the linters configs.
 And you will always see the linter result without errors:

 <p align="center">
   <img src="./img/full-linting.jpg" alt="Full linting">